vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ekabhakta, nakta, and fast; some hold that fast on 6th and pāraṇā on 7th; this is called Mahāsaptami (for which see above) by HV I. 659-660 and the printed Bhav.
 (1.51.1-16)

 also calls it so.
-Rathotsava-on 2nd of Āṣ. śu.; when it is joined to Pusya, car
+Rathotsava-on 2nd of Āṣ. śu.; when it is joined to Puṣya, car

 festival of Kr̥ṣṇa, Balarama and Subhadrā; the utsava should be performed even if there is no Puṣya nakṣatra;